 I graduated in Economics from the University of Birmingham in 1976 but, after a brief spell in finance, I opted for a complete change and joined the UK fire and rescue service.
 I never really stopped painting completely but I only turned to art fully after my retirement in 2008.
 Only then, having already brought up a family and completed one demanding career, could I find the time I needed to devote to it - painting can be a draining experience.

-Much of my practice – I work largely in oil and acrylic paint – is a response to visual triggers I see in the world around me, in current affairs, in my physical surroundings and even in the written word.
+My art is instinctive.
+I am formally untaught so what’s inside is what you see -unfiltered.
+After much experimentation my art now follows a more figurative style.
+My practice – I work largely in oil and acrylic – is a personal response to various “triggers” in the world around me; in current affairs, in my physical surroundings and even in the written word.

-I love the unexpected or the effect of events outside of my control on my subconscious.
-I never know if or how or why such external triggers effect a response through my work.
-But I am interested in the linkages present through such influences and the traces they can leave through the narratives that are often there in my art.
+I love the unexpected or the effect on my subconscious of events outside my control.
+I never know if, or how, or why such external triggers sometimes generate a response through my work.
+I am interested in the linkages present through such influences and the traces they leave through the narratives that are often there in my art.

-Whatever the genre the same foundations are apparent in all my work but it is probably in still life that it finds its greatest expression.
-My still life work generally takes the form of using everyday objects and, by means of intense observation and exacting mark-making, raising them through art into forms of beauty in their own right.
-This is I suppose a kind of realism, but I’m essentially exploring objects in order to enhance what is there, often overlooked but in plain sight.
-Maybe surreal as in the original sense of the word would be a better description.
+Whatever the genre the same foundations are apparent in all my work but it is probably in my still life that it finds its greatest expression.
+My still life work generally uses everyday objects and, by intense observation and exacting mark-making, attempts to raise them through art into forms of “beauty” in their own right.
+I suppose it’s a kind of realism, but not slavishly copying.
+Essentially I explore objects in order to enhance what’s already there, hidden in plain sight but is often overlooked; maybe surrealism in the original sense of the word is a better description.

 I hope you enjoy my work and return often to see how it develops.
 In the meantime you can often see examples of my work at the following galleries;